ReisRx/cg-21-22/README.md

 ## How to navigate through the repo

-Inside the 'src' folder are folders of each lab with the respective code and instructions All labs used 'include' and 'lib' files.
-These are in the 'libs' folder.
+Inside the `src` folder are folders of each lab with the respective code and instructions All labs used `include` and `lib` files.
+These are in the `libs` folder.

 ## Labs